-Criteria JORC Code explanation Commentary Moisture • Whether the tonnages are dynamic anisotropy function in Surpac The Mineral Resource estimate has been validated using visual validation tools such as sectional and plan views within Surpac comparing the drill holes with the modelled blocks, and volume comparisons with each blocks wireframes, mean grade comparisons between the block model and composite grade means.
-Swathe plots comparing the composite grades and block model grades by Northing, Easting and RL have also been evaluated using Snowden Supervisor tools.
-There has been no historical production at the Los Pumas Project.
-No selective mining units are assumed in this estimate.
-No correlation between variables has been assumed. estimated on a dry basis or with natural moisture, and the method of determination of the moisture content.
-Cut-off parameters The basis of the adopted cut-of grade(s) or quality parameters applied.
-Mining factors or assumptions Assumptions made regarding possible mining methods minimum mining dimensions and internal (or, if applicable external) mining dilution.
-It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential mining methods, but the assumptions made regarding mining methods and parameters when estimating Mineral Resources may no always be rigorous.
-Where this is the case, this should be reported with an explanation of the basis o the mining assumptions made.
-Selective open pit mining methods have been assumed with a minimum mining witdth of 2m witdth of 2m selection
+Criteria JORC Code explanation Commentary Moisture Whether the tonnages are estimated on a dry basis or with Cut-off parameters natural moisture, and the method of determination of the moisture content.
+The basis of the adopted cut-off grade(s) or quality parameters applied.
+It is anticipated that open pit mining is likely to be the most appropriate way to mine the mineralisation at the Los Pumas Project.
+Economic cut-off grades will be heavily dependent on mining Mining factors or assumptions Assumptions made regarding possible mining methods, minimum mining dimensions and internal (or, if applicable, external) mining dilution.
+It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential mining methods, but the assumptions made regarding mining methods and parameters when estimating Mineral Resources may not always be rigorous.
+Where this is the case, this should be reported with an explanation of the basis of the mining assumptions made.

 Criteria JORC Code explanation Commentary Metallurgical factors or assumptions The basis for assumptions or predictions regarding metallurgical amenability.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential metallurgical methods, but the assumptions regarding metallurgical treatment processes and parameters made when reporting Mineral Resources may not always be rigorous.
 Where this is the case, this should be reported with an explanation of the basis of the metallurgical assumptions made.
 Several phases of metallurgical testwork have been completed by Transmin and Mintek for Southern Hemisphere Mining Ltd. Transmin completed Heavy Liquid Separation work on the samples which provided enough data for Mintek to complete pilot plant scale Dense Media Separation testwork which demonstrated a 95% Mn recovery to a 38% Mn concentrate.
 Environmen- tal factors or assumptions Assumptions made regarding possible waste and process residue disposal options.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider the potential environmental impacts of the mining and processing operation.
 While at this stage the determination of potential environmental impacts, particularly for a greenfields project, may not always be well advanced, the status of early consideration of these potential environmental impacts should be reported.
 Where these aspects have not been considered this should be reported with an explanation of the environmental assumptions made.
-SNC Lavalin produced a PEA report which covered the tailings design and location and an environmental report was prepared by Cedrem Consultores, Macroforest Gestion Ambiental and Minería & Medio Ambiente Ltda to conduct initial and follow up Environment Impact Assessment Reports respectively Bulk density Whether assumed or determined.
+SNC Lavalin produced a PEA report which covered the tailings design and location and an environmental report was prepared by Cedrem Consultores, Macroforest Gestion Ambiental and Minería &amp; Medio Ambiente Ltda to conduct initial and follow up Environment Impact Assessment Reports respectively Bulk density Whether assumed or determined.
 If assumed, the basis for the assumptions.
 If determined, the method used, whether wet or dry, the frequency of the measurements, the nature, size and representativeness of the samples.
 The bulk density for bulk material must have been measured by methods that adequately account for void spaces (vugs, porosity, etc), moisture and differences between rock and alteration zones within the deposit.
-Discuss assumptions for bulk density estimates used in the • A total of 157 samples were measured for Bulk Density for the previous resource estimate which is considered low so an additional 345 samples were sent for bulk density testing at ASL La Serena using the displacement method which is the dry weight of the sample (grams) divided by the volume of water displaced (cm 3).
+Discuss assumptions for bulk density estimates used in the A total of 157 samples were measured for Bulk Density for the previous resource estimate which is considered low so an additional 345 samples were sent for bulk density testing at ASL La Serena using the displacement method which is the dry weight of the sample (grams) divided by the volume of water displaced (cm).